 High Loan To Value (LTV) – some lenders offer 85% to 95% financing in one loan.
 However, because this type of loan is considered risky, you will probably have to pay a higher interest rate and PMI or MIP (Mortgage Insurance).
 This an insurance policy that covers the lender, NOT YOU, in the case of default.
 Often you will pay an upfront fee as part of your closing costs as well as monthly payments until your loan reaches 78% of current market value.
 Occasionally you might see “Lender Paid PMI” as part of a promotion.
 If that is the case, trust that you are paying higher closing costs or a higher interest rate – those fees must be accounted for somewhere.

 80% First Mortgage with Piggyback Home Equity Line of Credit (HELOC) – To avoid paying PMI, some lenders may offer an 80% First (or Primary) loan supplemented by a 5% to 15% HELOC.
 In this case, you will typically pay two separate monthly bills.
 Because HELOC rates are typically tied to the (now low) federal prime rate, these loans are becoming more popular.
 Here are a few things to keep in mind when considering this type of loan: HELOC rates can and do fluctuate.
-HELOC interest payments are typically tax deductible, but that hasn’t always been the case – the policy could change.
+Starting in 2018 HELOC interest payments will not be tax deductible.
 HELOC payments amortize much like a credit card; minimum payments may not reduce the debt.

 This down-payment must either be personal cash from savings, a cash gift from a family member, or perhaps a gift from your employer.
 The seller is NOT allowed to pay any portion of your down-payment.
 However, the seller can assist with closing costs if the contract is negotiated with those terms.
 FHA says that they offer loans for borrowers with credit scores as low as 580 however, most reputable lenders have additional in-house requirements they lay on top of the government guidelines.